Page updated March 2025

-SEPTA is making its bus network more frequent, more reliable and introducing better service on nights and weekends.
+SEPTA is making its bus network more frequent, more reliable and has begun introducing better service on nights and weekends.

 Overview

 Our city and region have changed a lot in the last couple of decades.
-The reasons we travel, the destinations we visit, and when and how often we commute have all shifted — and now is the time to update our bus network to meet those changing needs.
+The reasons we travel, the destinations we visit and when and how often we commute have all shifted — and now is the time to update our bus network to meet those changing needs.
 Rolling out a new bus network for the nation’s fifth largest transit network is a massive undertaking – and it will take time to implement.
-You’ll start seeing some new signs and updated routes in a phased approach.
+You’ve most likely already seen new signs throughout the system and previously lettered buses that are now numbers.

 Read on to find out what changes we’re making, why we’re making them, when you can expect them, and most importantly, how it affects you.